-Schools in Australia
+- Schools in Australia - a general guide

 At every level of schooling, the quality of Australian education is world-renowned and highly sought-after.
 Schools in Australia offer students a diverse, well-rounded curriculum, with a range of personal development skills taught to better prepare students for life outside of the classroom.
 Education in Australia differs slightly between each state based on how they operate, for example, whether they’re independently owned or not.
 Here’s what you need to know about schools in Australia.